-Most boot camps in Winston Salem, NC on their own will not speak to family issues but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
-Then he will return to old habits.
-For this reasons, boot camps in Winston Salem, NC are typically a short-term solution at best, and may be harmful to the teen at worst.
-Fact is, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t make the good attitudes, respect and discipline a habit in their life.
+Most boot camps in Winston Salem, North Carolina on their own will not deal with family communication issues but simply return a somewhat more respectful teen to the same home environment in which he was struggling.
+Boys who attend boot camps are more likely to return to old habits.
+In fact, boot camps in Winston Salem, North Carolina are typically a short-term solution at best, and may be harmful to the teen at worst.
+Sadly, teens often revert to past behavior after returning home from short-term boot camps, because the length of the program doesn’t instill the attitude changes as a habit in their life.

 If you find that a traditional short-term boot camp is not the best choice for your teen, but you still like the idea of what a boot camp teaches, Gateway an alternative that combines the benefits of the military style with the therapeutic input of a therapeutic boarding school.
-Gateway, located in the Panhandle of Florida, is a Christian military boarding school that has worked with – and brought hope to- struggling teenage boys and their families from locations all across the nation for well over 20 years.
+Gateway, located in the Panhandle of Florida, is a Christian program that has worked with – and brought hope to- struggling teenage boys and their families from locations all across the nation for well over 20 years.
 Troubled teenage boys from Winston Salem, North Carolina and other places receive an accredited academic program, counseling and instruction, an introduction to military drill and history, and the discipline for which boot camps are renowned.
-Gateway offers a caring staff that cares deeply about each teen.
+Gateway offers staff that care deeply about each student.
 Gateway is a military-style school that features several essential components that are typically absent from boot camps.
 Those include:

 - Caring staff and mentors who provide positive role models and individual mentorship, not simply breaking teens down.